kennedyCzar/FORECASTING-1.0/README.md

 Forecasting Model for time-series implemented using ensemble models, Boosting Model and Recurrent Neural Network.

 The General idea is to be able to predict important features available from stock data.
-For this purpose only a few of the codes ar available at this point for the client or general public.

 However, the working idea as implemented is still under construction and undergoing some ridiculously time consuming testing.